appelflap/domoticz-millheat/README.md

 Now go to **Setup**, **Hardware** in your Domoticz interface.
 There you add **MillHeat**.

-Make sure you enter all the required fields.
+Make sure you enter all the required fields for authentication.